 - If you want to stop any errors related to windows updates you can follow step-by-step-instructions to disable the windows update in my earlier post.

 - You can also resolve this windows “randomly-restarting” issue that is caused by any software issue by restoring the PC to an earlier time.
-Just open the control panel>Recovery>Open system restore and select the recent previous date on which windows was working smoothly, proceed to finish the steps.
+Just open the control panel>Recovery>Open system restore and select the recent previous date on which windows was working smoothly, and proceed to finish the steps.